Infineon/deepcraft-studio-accelerators/PresenceDetectionVision/README.md

    2. Download the trained model `.tflite` file from trained job.
    3. Add downloaded tflite model path in the **Model Evaluation Object Detection Graph UX** in the `Tools` folder.
    4. Run the Graph UX project to evaluate model performance in real time using selected camera.
-   5. Make sure human presence in front of the camera and observe detection from live camera.
+   5. Make sure to have human presence in front of the camera and observe detection from live camera.

 ## Adding More Data